Edgar Allan Poe: Military career

 Poe traveled to West Point and matriculated as a cadet on July 1, 1830.
 In October 1830, Allan married his second wife Louisa Patterson.
-This marriage and the bitter quarrels with Poe over children born to Allan out of extramarital affairs led to the foster father finally disowning Poe.
+This marriage, and the bitter quarrels with Poe over children born to Allan out of extramarital affairs, led to the foster father finally disowning Poe.
 Poe then decided to leave West Point by intentionally getting court-martialed.
 On February 8, 1831, he was tried for gross neglect of duty and disobedience of orders for refusing to attend formations, classes, and church.
 Knowing he would be found guilty, Poe pleaded not guilty to the charges in order to induce dismissal.
+During his time at West Point, he is known to have frequented a tavern run by Benny Havens, whom Poe allegedly referred to as "the only congenial soul in this God-forsaken place".

 Poe left for New York in February 1831 and then released a third volume of poems, simply titled, Poems.
 The book was financed with help from his fellow cadets at West Point, some of whom donated as much as 75 cents to the cause.
 The total raised was approximately $170.
 They may have been expecting verses similar to the satirical ones Poe had written about commanding officers in the past.
 The book was printed by Elam Bliss of New York, labeled as "Second Edition", and included a page saying, "To the U.S. Corps of Cadets this volume is respectfully dedicated".
-It once again reprinted the somewhat lengthy poems, "Tamerlane", and "Al Araaf", while also including six previously unpublished poems, conspicuous among which are, "To Helen", and "The City in the Sea".
+It once again reprinted the somewhat lengthy poems, "Tamerlane", and "Al Aaraaf", while also including six previously unpublished poems, conspicuous among which are, "To Helen", and "The City in the Sea".
 Poe returned to Baltimore and to his aunt, brother, and cousin in March 1831.
 His elder brother Henry had been seriously ill for some time, in part due to complications resulting from alcoholism, and he died on August 1, 1831.